koushalpatil/ResumeParser/README.md

 - Missing key skills or sections
 - Tone, formatting, and grammar suggestions
 - **JD-based insights** – highlights perks, gaps, missing keywords, and skills based on the uploaded job description
-✅ Easy-to-use, responsive user interface
-✅ Built with scalability and performance in mind

 ---